 If you saw Bek Coogan in recent times you might be surprised to see her on this list, as her main musical output over the past half-decade has been as part of the Wellington Ukulele Orchestra (with whom she has toured the world).
 However when Coogan first became involved in music around 2004, she fronted wild art-rock band, Cortina, whose music combined heavy metal guitar (courtesy of Ace Hurt aka Matt Hunt), odd synth noises and bizarre lyrics (“ILLUMINATI!
 JENNY SHIPLEY!”).

 Coogan dressed like an insane, but stylish 80s housewife: tight jumpsuits, tinted sunglasses, and headbands.
-At one show at Bodega, Wellington, she was singing among the audience, grabbed a pie from the warmer by the bar and started rubbing it all across her face.
+At one show at Bodega, Wellington, she squeezed a pie out of the slit in the front of her satin/lace one piece jumpsuit and began scooping out pieces to feed to the crowd.
 One another occasion, she was recovering from a car accident and completed a national tour wearing a neck brace with “fucked off” scrawled across it.